Homotopy Comomentum Maps in Multisymplectic Geometry: Algebra of coderivations

 An interesting feature of degree zero coderivations is that they can be used to build coalgebra morphisms: \begin{proposition} Given $\alpha\in \coDer^0(C)$ a degree $0$ nilpotent coderivation , \ie $\exists k \in \mathbb{N}$ such that $\alpha^{k'} = 0 ~\forall k' > k$, then

 is a coalgebra automorphism with inverse given by $e^{-\alpha}$. \end{proposition} \begin{proof} Note first that the nilpotency condition guarantees that the series defining the exponential of $\alpha$ converge to a linear operator $C\to C$.
 Requiring also $\alpha$ to be in degree $0$ guarantees that the exponential will be homogeneous in degree $0$.
-Compatibility with the comultiplication $\Gamma$ follows from the \emph{Baker-Campbell-Hausdorff formula} (BCH):
+Compatibility with the comultiplication $\Gamma$ follows from the \emph{Baker-Campbell-Hausdorff formula}\footnote{Precisely, we use the BCH formula for the two commutating elements $\alpha\otimes\Unit$ and $\Unit\otimes\alpha$ in the Lie algebra of linear endomorphisms on $C\otimes C$ with the Lie bracket given by the usual commutator.} (BCH):

 Invertibility is again a consequence of the BCH formula. \end{proof} \begin{remark} Taking $C= T(V)$ one see that the first component of the exponential of a given coderivation $\alpha \in \coDer(T(V))$ is given by